oligokz/system-monitor/README.md

 SysSnapshot is a modular Bash-based toolkit that monitors system health, tracks user activity, performs incremental backups, verifies backup integrity, generates filesystem usage reports, and analyses running processes.

+This project was developed for **CIML019 – Software-Defined Infrastructure & Services (Assignment 1)**.

 ---

 ## Table of Contents